-With its bullish attitude, Tyson is more than chicken.
+Tyson is more than simply chicken.
 One of the largest US chicken producers, Tyson's Fresh Meats division makes it a giant in the beef and pork sectors, as well.
-The company also offers value-added processed and pre-cooked meats and refrigerated and frozen prepared foods.
+The company also offers value-added processed and pre-cooked meats and refrigerated and frozen prepared foods (pizza crust, desserts, snacks).
 Its chicken operations are vertically integrated -- the company hatches the eggs, supplies contract growers with the chicks and feed, and brings them back for processing when ready.
-Tyson processes 42 million chickens, 390,000 pigs, and 144,000 head of cattle every week.
-Its customers include retail, wholesale, and foodservice customers in the US and more than 130 other countries.
+Tyson's brands include Tyson, Jimmy Dean, Hillshire Farm, Sara Lee, Ball Park, Wright, Aidells, and State Fair.
+Its customers include retail, wholesale, and food service companies worldwide.

 Mergers and Acquisitions

 In 2014 Tyson acquired Hillshire Brands in a $8.5 billion deal.
 The move catapulted Tyson to one of the top spots in the prepared foods segment and added iconic brands such as Jimmy Dean, Hillshire Farm, and Sara Lee to its portfolio.